 Incredibly close, yet worlds apart.
 The 700 islands of the Bahamas sit a mere 45 miles south of the continental United States, yet feel like an entirely different place.
 From deserted islands to exotic marine life, the Bahamas will transport you to an unbelievably kaleidoscopic ecosystem.
 To help you navigate these vibrant waters, we’ve handpicked the most fascinating and gorgeous locations for your next Bahamas yacht charter.
-Come explore the 6 Best Bahamas Yacht Charter Destinations below.
+Come explore six amazing Bahamas Yacht-Charter Destinations below.

 Visit our Bahamas Yacht Charter Itineraries for inspiration and ways to escape your cold or rainy winter!

-On Great Exuma, visit the capital of George Town for culture, local life and delicious seafood specialities.
+On Great Exuma, visit the capital of George Town for culture, local life, and delicious seafood specialties.
 Stop by Shirley’s or Tropic Breeze Beach Bar for some of the most authentic dishes.